-We have four postdoctoral psychology fellowship positions.
-These include one Pediatric Psychology position, one Child and Adolescent Psychology position, and two Adult Clinical and Health Psychology positions.
-All four positions offer flexibility to meet trainee goals and are 1-2 years in length.
+We have two postdoctoral psychology fellowship positions available in the Adult Clinical and Health Psychology program.
+Both positions offer flexibility to meet trainee goals and are 1-2 years in length.
 Our training programs embody APA's vision for training in professional psychology in the 21st century.

 Marshfield Clinic Health System (MCHS) is a comprehensive state-of-the-art medical system that offers great opportunity, to include:

-- Seven hospitals across Central, Northern and Western Wisconsin.
+- Ten hospitals across Central, Northern and Western Wisconsin.